 The discovery phase is an exploration of the distance education course development process; information gathering, learning about best practices, basic LMS training, and finding out if your course is a good fit for distance education delivery.

-Join your faculty colleagues and an instructional designer in a distance education course covering current research and best practices around distance education teaching.
+Join your faculty colleagues and an instructional designer in a distance education course covering current research and best practices around distance education teaching using OSCQR (Open Suny Course Quality Review Rubric) as our guide.
 There will also be an introduction to accessibility and universal design.
 This course is facilitated by an instructional designer.
-The course may be offered in various distance education course modalities.
+The course is asynchronous and fully online.
 It is paid at 10hrs at CD rate.
 Any faculty member teaching this year is eligible to participate.
 You do not need to have already been assigned a course for a future term to enroll in CDI.

 CDI Course Objectives

 - Module 1: Introduction to Distance Education Teaching–Demonstrate familiarity with online learner success resources for students & faculty.

 - Module 2: Accessibility for Distance Education Courses–Determine the elements that make producing accessible courses and course materials possible.

 - Module 3: Course Materials and Activities–Recognize effective online learning materials, including course activities, interactions, and assessments.

 - Module 4: Course Interaction/RSI–Reflect on effective learner-learner, learner-instructor, and learner-content interaction techniques through the lens of student success strategies.

 - Module 5: Course Planning and Backward Design–Analyze and apply the three stages of backward design to a course-level learning outcome.

 Interested in talking more?
 Schedule an initial consultation here and one of our team will be happy to support you in your next distance ed course endeavor–or we can schedule a brief get-together just to talk shop!